What CAD is—and what it is not

 - disease largely confined to bone marrow

-CAD is therefore best understood as a clonal marrow disorder with immune manifestations, not a purely reactive autoimmune condition.27
+Primary CAD is therefore best understood as a clonal marrow B-cell disorder with immune-mediated hemolytic manifestations, rather than a purely reactive autoimmune condition.23

 The precise classification of the underlying clone has evolved historically, underscoring that disease definitions reflect current biologic understanding rather than fixed categories.